Podcast: Fiction podcast

 A fiction podcast (also referred to as a "scripted podcast" or "audio drama") is similar to a radio drama, but in podcast form.
 They deliver a fictional story, usually told over multiple episodes and seasons, using multiple voice actors, dialogue, sound effects, and music to enrich the story.

+Welcome to Night Vale (2012), a surrealist community radio comedy-horror series, is widely credited with bringing fiction podcasting to mainstream awareness, with academic scholarship identifying it as a catalyst for the revival of radio drama through podcasting infrastructure.
+The Bright Sessions (2015), created by Lauren Shippen, became one of the most critically acclaimed independent audio dramas of the late 2010s, earning coverage from outlets including Wired and IndieWire and spawning a trilogy of novels published by Tor Teen.
+Homecoming (2016), produced by Gimlet Media and starring Catherine Keener, Oscar Isaac, and David Schwimmer, demonstrated the commercial viability of the format; it was nominated for a Peabody Award and later adapted as a Golden Globe-nominated Amazon Prime Video television series.

-Fiction podcasts have attracted a number of well-known actors as voice talents, including Demi Moore and Matthew McConaughey as well as from content producers like Netflix, Spotify, Marvel Comics, and DC Comics.
-Unlike other genres, downloads of fiction podcasts increased by 19% early in the COVID-19 pandemic.
+Fiction podcasts have attracted well-known actors as voice talent, including Demi Moore and Matthew McConaughey, as well as investment from Netflix, Spotify, Marvel Comics, and DC Comics.
+Unlike other podcast genres, downloads of fiction podcasts increased by 19% early in the COVID-19 pandemic.

 Podcast novels

 A podcast novel (also known as a "serialized audiobook" or "podcast audiobook") is a literary form that combines the concepts of a podcast and an audiobook.
 Like a traditional novel, a podcast novel is a work of literary fiction; however, it is recorded into episodes that are delivered online over a period of time.
 The episodes may be delivered automatically via RSS or through a website, blog, or other syndication method.
 Episodes can be released on a regular schedule, e.g., once a week, or irregularly as each episode is completed.
 In the same manner as audiobooks, some podcast novels are elaborately narrated with sound effects and separate voice actors for each character, similar to a radio play or scripted podcast, but many have a single narrator and few or no sound effects.

 Some podcast novelists give away a free podcast version of their book as a form of promotion.
 On occasion such novelists have secured publishing contracts to have their novels printed.
 Podcast novelists have commented that podcasting their novels lets them build audiences even if they cannot get a publisher to buy their books.
 These audiences then make it easier to secure a printing deal with a publisher at a later date.
 These podcast novelists also claim the exposure that releasing a free podcast gains them makes up for the fact that they are giving away their work for free.